-“Amazon Neptune efficiently stores and navigates highly connected data, allowing developers to create sophisticated, interactive graph applications that can query billions of relationships with millisecond latency," according to a press release.
+“Amazon Neptune efficiently stores and navigates highly connected data, allowing developers to create sophisticated, interactive graph applications that can query billions of relationships with millisecond latency,” the release continued.

-1. Network/IT operations
+1. Network and IT operations

 “For example, if you detect a malicious file on a host, Neptune can help you to find the connections between the hosts that spread the malicious file, and enable you to trace it to the original host that downloaded it,” the site noted.

 2. Social networking

-Neptune can be used to build social networking applications thanks to its ability to quickly process large sets of user profiles and interactions, according to the site.
+Neptune can be used to build social networking applications thanks to its ability to quickly process large sets of user profiles and interactions.
 It can also run interactive graph queries with high throughput, so developers can more easily build social features into applications.

 3. Recommendation engines

-Neptune allows developers to store relationships between information like customer interests, friends, and purchase history into a graph, and quickly query it to make personalized recommendations.
-For example, with Neptune you can make product recommendations to a user based on others who like the same sport and have a similar purchase history.
+Neptune allows developers to store relationships between information like customer interests, friends and purchase history into a graph and quickly query it to make personalized recommendations.
+For example, with Neptune, you can make product recommendations to a user based on others who like the same sport and have a similar purchase history.

 4. Fraud detection

-Neptune allows developers to use relationships to process financial and purchase transactions in near real time, to more easily detect fraud patterns.
+Neptune allows developers to use relationships to process financial and purchase transactions in near real-time to more easily detect fraud patterns.
 It can execute fast graph queries to see if a customer is using the same email address and credit card as a known fraud case, according to the website.

 5. Knowledge graphs

-6. Life Sciences
+6. Life sciences

-Applications built with Neptune can store and navigate life sciences information, and process sensitive data using encryption at rest.
-For example, with Neptune, you can store models of disease and gene interactions, and search for graph patterns to find other genes that may be associated with a given disease, the site noted.
+Applications built with Neptune can store and navigate life sciences information and process sensitive data using encryption at rest.
+For example, with Neptune, you can store models of disease and gene interactions and search for graph patterns to find other genes that may be associated with a given disease, the site noted.
 Users can also create and store patient relationships from medical records across different systems.

-The big takeaways for tech leaders:
+The big takeaways for tech leaders